minoobeyzavi/Twinkle/README.md

 ## Challenge

 The application has to find the most similar recommendations for tweets billions of tweets as a new tweet is being typed.
-In order to implement this feature in real-time we must create a solution to significantly lower the computation run time!
+In order to implement this feature in real-time we must create a solution to significantly lower the computation run time.

 <div align="center"><img src="https://github.com/minoobeyzavi/Twinkle/blob/master/APP/static/img/Twinkle.png"></div>